shcaba/Sebastes_melanops_OR/Document/_main.md

 Removal histories have been a significant axis of uncertainty in the past assessments of Black Rockfish.
 A major task for the 2007 assessments of Black Rockfish in was developing a plausible reconstruction of historical landings of Black Rockfish and exploring the consequences of those landings.
 A formal commercial catch reconstruction had been recently developed in Oregon [@karnowski_historical_2014] for the 2015 Black Rockfish assessment, but was subsequently modified to better estimate trawl landings in Oregon and Washington (@cope_assessments_2016).
 This current assessment also utilizes a recent recreational catch reconstruction (@whitman_oregon_2023).

 ## Summary of Management History and Performance
 Prior to 2000 the Pacific Fishery Management Council (PFMC or Council) managed the federal fishery for Black Rockfish as part of the Sebastes complex, with no separate Acceptable Biological Catch (ABC) or Optimum Yield (OY) for Black Rockfish.
-In 2000 the Council established an ABC of 1,200 mt for Black Rockfish caught north of Cape Mendocino (in the Eureka, Columbia, and Vancouver INPFC statistical areas), but left Black Rockfish south of Cape Mendocino as part of the "other rockfish" category.
-For 2001 through 2003 the ABC for Black Rockfish caught north of Cape Mendocino was 1,115 mt annually, and Black Rockfish south of Cape Mendocino remained part of the "other rockfish" category and without a separate ABC or OY.
+Beginning in 2000, the Council established an ABC of 1,200 mt for Black Rockfish caught north of Cape Mendocino (in the Eureka, Columbia, and Vancouver INPFC statistical areas), but left Black Rockfish south of Cape Mendocino as part of the "other rockfish" category.
+Oregon Black Rockfish continued to be managed as a part of a complex following the 2003 and 2007 assessments, as these assessments combined the Oregon portion of the stock with California (@ralston_status_2003; @sampson_status_2007).

-Regulation of the Black Rockfish fisheries by the PFMC prior to 2004 was accomplished primarily by annual catch limits and trip limits for commercial fisheries.

-Ali needs to add more on the federal management side here...
+The 2015 Black Rockfish assessment split the stock into three units for modeling, including California, Oregon and Washington.
+This was the first time the Oregon Black Rockfish stock was assessed in isolation (@cope_assessments_2016).
+Following the implementation of harvest specifications from this assessment, Oregon Black Rockfish were moved to be managed as a part of the Oregon Black/Blue/Deacon complex in 2017 and manangement of Black Rockfish within this complex has continued since.
+The ACLs/OYs have not been exceeded since this complex was created.

 In Oregon, Black Rockfish are allocated to both the commercial and recreational fisheries.
-The primary commercial fishery for Black Rockfish is the nearshore live-fish fishery, which is managed as a year-round fishery with annual state harvest guidelines and two-month trip limits.
+The primary commercial fishery for Black Rockfish is the nearshore live-fish fishery, which is managed as a year-round fishery with annual state harvest caps and two-month trip limits.
 The commercial nearshore fishery first developed as an open access fishery in the early 1990s and transitioned to a State limited-entry permit system in 2004.
-The commercial nearshore fleet is composed of small vessels, averaging 25 ft., that target shallow nearshore rocky reefs using mostly hook & line jig or bottom longline fishing gear.
+The commercial nearshore fleet is composed of small vessels that target shallow nearshore rocky reefs using mostly hook and line jig or bottom longline fishing gear.

-As noted above, Black Rockfish is the predomiant species in the recreational fishery, which is also managed using annual harvest guidelines, daily bag limits, and different types of spatial and temporal closures.
+As noted above, Black Rockfish is the predomiant species in the recreational fishery, which is managed using annual harvest guidelines, daily bag limits, and different types of spatial and temporal closures.
 Oregon had no recreational bag limits for marine fishes until 1976 when the state established a 25-fish limit.
 In 1978 the state established a daily limit of 15 fish for each angler's combined bag of rockfish, cabezon and greenling, which stayed in effect until 1994 when the state established a 10-fish-per-angler daily bag limit specifically for Black Rockfish.
-Over time, the bag limits for marine species, of which Black Rockfish is the primary species, have gradually declined from 10 in 2000 to 5 fish in recent years (2017 - 2022).
+Over time, the bag limits for marine species, of which Black Rockfish is the primary species, have gradually declined from 10 in 2000 to four or five fish in recent years (2017 - 2022).
 The use of in-season spatial closures to regulate effort have become common as well.
 In-season adjustments to regulations can be made more restrictive or less restrictive, depending on circumstances and the prospects for early attainment of harvest caps.
 Seasonal depth restrictions (e.g., inside 30 fathoms April 1 to September 30) are one tool used regularly in recent years to control the fishery, driven largely by the need to avoid bycatch of the primary rebuilding species, canary rockfish and yelloweye rockfish.

-Some other important regulations include the following:
+Some recent important regulations or management events include the following:

 * 2000: Black Rockfish began to be managed by the Council as a minor nearshore species.
 Commercial trip limits were significantly reduced, with specific restrictions applying to Black Rockfish.
 * 2002: Oregon adopted an Interim Nearshore Fishery Management Plan in anticipation of increased pressure on nearshore stocks due to reduced fishing opportunities for groundfish in federal waters.
 Regulations included fishing-sector specific caps on retained harvests, set approximately at the levels attained in 2000.